 22.214.171.124 Term Limitation for Student Representatives.
 The elected student representatives shall serve one-year terms, but may be re-elected once.

 145.3.3 Manner of Election of University Faculty Representatives.

-22.214.171.124 Nomination.
-A candidate for election to a faculty seat is nominated by a petition signed by ten (10) voting faculty of his/her college and addressed to the Secretary of the University Faculty Senate.
+126.96.36.199 Nomination.
+A candidate for election to a faculty seat is nominated by a petition signed by 33% or ten (10) voting faculty of their college, whichever is less, and addressed to the Secretary of the University Faculty Senate.

 145.3.4 Officers of the University Faculty Senate.